ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 a device installed at a customer's site is authentic (i.e., not counterfeit) and has been configured with authorized software, all as part of a trusted supply chain, are just a few of the many aspects which need to be considered concurrently to have confidence that a device is truly trustworthy.

 A generic architecture for remote attestation has been defined in {{I-D.ietf-rats-architecture}}.
-Additionally, the use case for remotely attesting networking devices is within Section 6 of {{I-D.richardson-rats-usecases}}.
-However, these documents do not provide sufficient guidance for equipment vendors and network operators to design, build, and deploy interoperable platforms.
+Additionally, the use cases for remotely attesting networking devices are discussed within Section 6 of {{I-D.richardson-rats-usecases}}.
+However, these documents do not provide sufficient guidance for network equipment vendors and operators to design, build, and deploy interoperable platforms.

 The intent of this document is to provide such guidance.
 It does this by outlining the Remote Integrity Verification (RIV) problem, and then identifies elements that are necessary to get the complete, scalable attestation procedure working with commercial networking products such as routers, switches and firewalls.
 An underlying assumption will be the availability within the device of a Trusted Platform Module {{TPM}} compliant cryptoprocessor to enable the remote trustworthy assessment of the device's software and hardware.

 ## Terminology

 A number of terms are reused from {{I-D.ietf-rats-architecture}}.
-These include: Appraisal Policy for Attestation Result, Attestation Result, Attester, Endorser, Evidence, Relying Party, Verifier, Verifier Owner.
+These include: Appraisal Policy for Attestation Results, Attestation Result, Attester, Endorser, Evidence, Relying Party, Verifier, and Verifier Owner.

 Additionally, this document defines the following terms:

-Attestation: the process of creating, conveying and appraising assertions about Platform trustworthiness characteristics, including supply chain trust, identity, platform provenance, software configuration, hardware configuration, platform composition, compliance to test suites, functional and assurance evaluations, etc.
+Remote Attestation: the process of creating, conveying and appraising claims about platform trustworthiness characteristics, including supply chain trust, identity, platform provenance, software configuration, hardware configuration, platform composition, compliance to test suites, functional and assurance evaluations, etc.

-The goal of attestation is simply to assure an administrator that the software that was launched when the device was last started is an authentic and untampered copy of the software that the device vendor shipped.
+The goal of attestation is simply to assure an administrator that the software that was launched when the device was last started is an authentic and untampered-with copy of the software that the device vendor shipped.

-Within the Trusted Computing Group context, attestation is the process by which an independent Verifier can obtain cryptographic proof as to the identity of the device in question, evidence of the integrity of software loaded on that device when it started up, and then verify that what's there is what's supposed to be there.
-For networking equipment, a verifier capability can be embedded in a Network Management Station (NMS), a posture collection server, or other network analytics tool (such as a software asset management solution, or a threat detection and mitigation tool, etc.).
+Within the Trusted Computing Group context, attestation is the process by which an independent Verifier can obtain cryptographic proof as to the identity of the device in question, and evidence of the integrity of software loaded on that device when it started up, and then verify that what's there is what's supposed to be there.
+For networking equipment, a Verifier capability can be embedded in a Network Management Station (NMS), a posture collection server, or other network analytics tool (such as a software asset management solution, or a threat detection and mitigation tool, etc.).
 While informally referred to as attestation, this document focuses on a subset defined here as Remote Integrity Verification (RIV).
-RIV takes a network equipment centric perspective that includes a set of protocols and procedures for determining whether a particular device was launched with untampered software, starting from Roots of Trust.
+RIV takes a network equipment centric perspective that includes a set of protocols and procedures for determining whether a particular device was launched with authentic software, starting from Roots of Trust.
 While there are many ways to accomplish attestation, RIV sets out a specific set of protocols and tools that work in environments commonly found in Networking Equipment.
-RIV does not cover other platform characteristics that could be attested (e.g. geographic location, connectivity; see {{I-D.richardson-rats-usecases}}), although it does provide evidence of a secure infrastructure to increase the level of trust in other platform characteristics attested by other means (e.g., by Entity Attestation Tokens {{I-D.ietf-rats-eat}}).
+RIV does not cover other platform characteristics that could be attested (e.g., geographic location, connectivity; see {{I-D.richardson-rats-usecases}}), although it does provide evidence of a secure infrastructure to increase the level of trust in other platform characteristics attested by other means (e.g., by Entity Attestation Tokens {{I-D.ietf-rats-eat}}).